Teuns Edges Valverde For Fleche Wallonne Victory - UrduPoint

 Two-time Tour de France winner, the Slovenian Tadej Pogacar, dropped out of contention in the last 300 metres and failed to break the top 10.

-Valverde, five days away from celebrating his 42nd birthday, climbed on to the podium for the ninth time in his favourite race, just 0.
+Valverde, five days away from celebrating his 42nd birthday, climbed on to the podium for the ninth time in his favourite race, just 0.2 seconds behind Teuns.

+"Teuns was the strongest, without a doubt, I congratulate him," said Valverde.

+"I'm happy with the result, I gave it my all, second place is worth a win.

-It was his final chance to add to his five victories as the Spaniard has already announced that he is riding in his last season.
+"In the end, I had almost more pain in my arms than in my legs, but I held on until the finish line."
+It was Valverde's final chance to add to his five victories as the Spaniard has already announced that he is riding in his last season.

-Teuns, 30, finished third in 2017 and has has won two stages on the Tour de France but this was his biggest victory so far.
+Teuns, 30, finished third in 2017 and has won two stages on the Tour de France but this was his biggest victory so far.

-"I have never felt so strong in the spring classics," added the Belgian.
+"I have never felt so strong in the spring classics."
+The riders will stay in Belgium for Sunday's Liege-Bastogne-Liege.

 The Italian Marta Cavalli of the FDJ team won the women's 133-kilometre race, ahead of the Dutch pair Annemiek van Vleuten (Movistar) and Demi Vollering (Team SD Worx).